Book Review: Stoicism and the Art of Happiness

 As a Teach Yourself book, Stoicism and the Art of Happiness can be a little complex at times.
 Although it does break all the segments of Stoicism down into bite-sized chunks.
 Yet certain parts of the book could use a bit more background information for the novice reader.
 It also falls a little outside of the realm of an easy-to-understand introduction to Stoicism.
 All-in-all, it tries to do too much between being a philosophical and a self-help book.

 For the more advanced student of Stoicism, this book is a good refresher and reminder to put the Stoic teachings into practice.
-It falls below The Inner Citadel by Pierre Hadot, to which it references a lot.
+It falls below The Inner Citadel by Pierre Hadot, to which it refers a lot.
 But it is easy to spot that Stoicism and the Art of Happiness was the foundation for Donald Robertson’s best-selling book, How to Think Like a Roman Emperor.
 The main difference between these two is the compelling narrative of Marcus Aurelius’s life used to explain Stoicism in the latter book.

 Recommendation